airbytehq/airbyte/docs/integrations/sources/surveymonkey.md

 ### Performance considerations

-The SurveyMonkey API applies heavy API quotas for default private apps, which have the following limits:
+The SurveyMonkey API applies heavy API quotas for default private apps, which have the following rate limits:

 - 125 requests per minute
 - 500 requests per day